 Kiavi

 Kiavi provides financing for real estate investors to acquire and renovate America’s aged homes.
-Most of our customers run their own small business, so they do everything: property sourcing, project management, marketing, even some DIY renovations.
-We use technology to get investors the financing they need - fast.
+Most of Kiavi’s customers run their own small business, so they do everything: property sourcing, project management, marketing, even some DIY renovations.
+Kiavi uses technology to get investors the financing they need - fast.

 Navigation Redesign

 Kiavi’s main web application is business-critical - it’s the thing that allows our customers to apply for and manage their loans.
 That’s important!
-Unfortunately, navigating around the site is confusing:
+Unfortunately, navigating around the site was confusing:

-• Non-standard UX patterns cause friction when new users try to navigate between loans.
+Non-standard UX patterns caused friction when new users try to navigate between loans.

-• Our mobile header conflates global and loan-specific destinations.
+Our mobile header conflated global and loan-specific destinations.

-• There’s no guidance to show users where they are within a loan application.
+- There was no guidance to show users “where they are” within a loan application.

-And to make matters worse, tech debt abounds: there are basically four separate implementations of our app’s header.
+And to make matters worse, tech debt was abundant: there were basically four separate implementations of our app’s header.

-Luckily, we recently found some extra space in my team’s roadmap, so we slotted in a quick project to fix this whole thing.
+Luckily, we my team found some extra space in the roadmap, so we slotted in a quick project to fix this whole thing.
 I had a couple weeks to get ahead of the dev team, so I jumped right into design, knowing that I would check my work later by testing prototypes and watching a gradual rollout to our users.

 The new design would need to...